BBQ Chicken Recipe makes a savory, slow cooker chicken dinner.

 My sister-in-law shared this recipe with me in the late 1950s.

-hickory smoke flavoring to create an outdoor grilled flavor.
+Hickory Smoke flavoring to create an outdoor grilled flavor.

 Mix together all ingredients in a mixing bowl, except chicken, and set aside.

 Wash chicken until water is clear and place parts in the bottom of a slow cooker.

 Cook for about 1 hour and 15 minutes or until they are done.

 Carefully remove cover, turn chicken pieces over and cook about 10 minutes longer, uncovered for the sauce to thicken slightly.

-Remove to serving dish.
+Remove to a serving dish.

 Top with leftover sauce or serve it as a side.

-bbq sauce over chicken, cover with aluminum foil, and cook 30 minutes.
+To oven bake, spoon BBQ sauce over chicken, cover with aluminum foil, and cook 30 minutes.

 Remove foil, turn chicken pieces over and bake another 30 minutes

-uncovered, until tender and sauce has thickened.
+uncovered, until chicken is tender and sauce has thickened.